 Protected, Owned and Managed by the Grand Traverse Regional Land Conservancy

 Palastra-Holm Nature Preserve features fragile and unique habitats and is considered a “sanctuary” by the Conservancy.
-This property is largely a Hardwood-Conifer Swamp and includes 1500 feet on Elk Lake’s southwestern shore.
+This property is largely a hardwood-conifer Swamp and includes 1,500 feet on Elk Lake’s southwestern shore.
 The property also includes small areas of spruce plantation and pasture land.

 The shoreline is another important feature of the preserve.
 It is a transition area from the lake’s open water to the swamp.
-These transition ecosystems typically provide a very high density of species diversity and provides cover and forage for wide variety of aquatic life.
+These transition ecosystems typically provide a very high density of species diversity and provide cover and forage for wide variety of aquatic life.
 The preserve’s shoreline is a mix of overhanging northern white-cedar trees on elevated mounds surrounded by inlets and thin zones of sand with goldenrods and sedges.

 Due to the preserve’s limited access, small size, proximity to occupied dwellings, and sensitivity of the wetlands, hunting is not allowed.